249

 Mostly observed during daylight hours with late morning and late afternoon peaks, usually reported as gone by local midnight, but can still be present later (ES)

-M or X class solar flares can trigger ES outside of normal Summer season
+M or X class solar flares and especially CME can trigger ES outside of normal Summer season whilst shorter lived ES openings are sometimes possible at other times of year, especially during the major meteor showers

-x4 Sporadic-E hops are very rare as clouds all need to be in the ideal positions.
+4xES hops very rare as clouds all need to be in ideal positions.

-Daily, mostly short duration bursts of seconds or less, but can be a couple of minutes, especially seen during larger meteor showers (MS) Both stations need to be either side of the Magnetic Equator (TEP), but do not need to be equidistant.
-Most favourable time of year is near to Summer Equinox.
-Often misidentified as ES alone on DX cluster.
+Short duration bursts of seconds or less, but can be a couple of minutes, especially during meteor showers (MS) Often misidentified as ES alone on DX cluster.
 Main distance component is TEP and both stations need to be on opposite sides of the Magnetic Equator (TEPES)

-Daily, around 4 minutes total QSO duration, VHF needs largest aircraft, UHF travels furthest distances (AS) Look for previous Planetary Kp index of 5+.
+Daily, around 4 minutes total QSO duration, VHF needs largest aircraft, UHF travels furthest distances (AS) Look for Planetary Kp index of 5+.
 Rare, short lasting <1 hour.
-Develops after Aurora propagation ends, signals don't display Doppler shift.
-Reflecting layer much higher than for ES, so longer signals more likely than for Aurora (AUE) F2 Favours Autumn to Spring months during the Solar Cycle Maximum, every 11 or 22 years (F2)
+Develops after Aurora propagation ends, no Doppler shift.
+Reflecting layer higher than ES, longer signals more likely than for Aurora (AUE) F2 Favours Autumn to Spring months during the Solar Cycle Maximum, every 11 or 22 years (F2)

 Most recently observed in 2024